dkrft/handwriting_detection/data/README.md

      * After this, feel free to use the convenience functions to generate whatever sub-selection(s) of the master dataframe (DD-MM.hdf) you need for your analysis.

-# FURTHER INFORMATION
+### Further information
- Checkout the about_json and about_hdf to learn more about the data currently stored and how to access additional features.
+ Checkout the about_json and about_hdf to learn more about the data (column names, etc.) currently stored and how to access additional features.

- # CAVEATS
+### Caveats
- Machine signatures (hwType=mach_sig) may be on pages with or without handwritten elements.
-As these items, themselves are not handwritten, they have hasHW = 0.
+ Machine signatures (hwType="mach_sig" in the HDF) may be on pages with or without handwritten elements.
+As these items, themselves are not handwritten, they have hasHW = 0  in the HDF.
 When condensing dataframes for page identification, ensure that hasHW's aggregate uses max.